 Small business?
 Not quite, because there’s a big deluge of content out there, it’s competitive.
 Only boost the quality ones that have gained traction.

-With FB, you can set daily budget or campaign budget.
-Eg: $50 a day for new product ad for 30 days, or $1500 for whole campaign.
+With FB, you can set a daily budget or campaign budget.
+Eg: $50 a day for new product ad for 30 days, or $1500 for the whole campaign.
 Let’s say your goal is for 300 ppl to click your offer, then you’re targeting $5 cost per click (CPC).

-On top of your budget, you can also set options for your cost per result, in this example your $5 CPC, either as lowest possible price, or biggest result possible.
-The first ensures your CPC is stays as cheap as possible, and the latter ensures you get as many clicks as possible to your target of 300.
+On top of your budget, you can also set options for your cost per result, in this example your $5 CPC, either as the lowest possible price, or biggest result possible.
+The first ensures your CPC stays as cheap as possible, and the latter ensures you get as many clicks as possible to your target of 300.
 FB will then “deliver” the ads to achieve as close as possible based on your criteria and audience.

-There’s other metrics such as cost-per-impression, cost-per-engagement, etc. Note that the more you use FB ad, the more data you have such as which offer and content works best for which audience in which area, and how much each lead/impression/engagement cost.
+There are other metrics such as cost-per-impression, cost-per-engagement, etc. Note that the more you use FB ad, the more data you have such as which offer and content works best for which audience in which area, and how much each lead/impression/engagement cost.
 You’ll get an idea of whether you need to increase or cut your budget.
 FB is best used with other efforts such as content marketing, SEM.